ElvinCTW/personalProject/Readme.md

 ## Exchange Operations

 There are three scenarios of an exchange :
-> **Invitation** : If no matches were found for a new "want", system will send an exchange invitation to the owner of target item.
+> **Invitation** : If no matches were found for a new "want", system will send an exchange invitation to the owner of target-item.
 > **Match** : Once system found an potential exchange among items, it will send match notification to all related matchers.
 > **Trade** : If all related matcher confirmed an exchange, system will generate a trade record and discontinue all items of the trade automatically.